Least Common Multiple Of 9 And 5

 3. Understand Harmonic Alignment: The LCM indicates when both phrases will align, creating interesting harmonic or rhythmic effects.
 In this case, the phrases will align every 45 beats.

-4. Create Musical Compositions: Use this information to create musical compositions that leverage the alignment of phrases to create unique and engaging sounds.
-For example, you can introduce variations or embellishments at the points of alignment to emphasize the harmonic or rhythmic effect.
+4. Create Musical Compositions: Use this information to create musical compositions that take advantage of the alignment of phrases to create unique and engaging sounds.
+Here's one way to look at it: you can introduce variations or embellishments at the points of alignment to underline the harmonic or rhythmic effect.

 Resource Allocation